JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

    :scale: 90%

 The next tab is the *Scenario tab* which is used to reflect the experimental parameters that are possible.
-In this case we are looking at the single crystal scenario.
+In this case, we are looking at the single crystal scenario.
 The mode of operation in the example shown below is the *Coherent thin film* mode.
-In this case is the surface that the THz beam is incident on is the (001) surface, so the c-axis will be pointing along the Z-axis of the laboratory coordinate frame.
+In this case, the surface that the THz beam is incident on is the (001) surface, so the c-axis will be pointing along the Z-axis of the laboratory coordinate frame.
 The permittivity of the superstrate and substrate is set to 1.0, consistent with the experimental conditions.
 The geometry of the incident beam relative to the crystal is controlled by the azimuthal angle.
 A zero value for the incident angle means the beam is at 90\ :superscript:`o` to the surface.
 A non-zero angle defines the laboratory coordinates as the beam lies in the XZ plane.
-For this example the incident beam angle will be set to 0\ :superscript:`o`.
+For this example, the incident beam angle will be set to 0\ :superscript:`o`.
 Once this is done information about the position of the crystal axes relative to the crystal frame can be seen in the text box of the *Settings tab*.
 Changes to the azimuthal angle will result in alterations to the definitions of the crystal axes in terms of the laboratory coordinates.
 We are interested in radiation polarised with the electric field active along the a-axis of the crystal, which, according to the *Lab frame information* lies along  the Y-axis of the laboratory coordinate.